 As the Honeysuckle project draws closer to completion, exciting new projects are planned for the remaining Honeysuckle lands and the highest standards of built form and urban amenity will be applied.

-The 21 Honeysuckle Drive project is now under construction.
-The project will incorporate approximately 150 residential units and associated commercial uses.
-The development will bring new jobs during construction, and will add to the precincts vibrancy with more people living and playing in the area.
+With approximately 150 residential units and associated commercial uses, Lume will integrate with the brand new public domain being planned, adding to the precincts vibrancy with more people living and playing in the area.

-Located at 42 Honeysuckle Drive, the $45 million project has been subject to a high level of design review and will deliver a much-needed 149 room, four-star hotel.
+Construction of the first hotel development in the Honeysuckle urban renewal area in more than a decade is now underway.
+Located at 42 Honeysuckle Drive, the $41 million project has been subject to a high level of design review and will deliver a much needed 140 room, four-star hotel.

-The hotel will address the shortage of tourism accommodation in the city and will be complemented by five serviced apartments, 62 residential apartments and associated commercial and car parking uses.
+The hotel will address the shortage of tourism accommodation in the city and will be complemented by five serviced apartments, 52 residential apartments and 250 car parking spaces.

 As Newcastle grows, changes are being made to the ways we visit and get around the city centre.
 There are 19 off-street parking stations in Newcastle city centre and many of them offer all day parking for reasonable fees.